Self-restricting Noise and Exponential Relative Entropy Decay Under Unital Quantum Markov Semigroups: Strong Damping, Zeno Dynamics, and Entropy Decay

-The bounds derived herein are nonetheless in terms of norms as described in Appendix \ref{app:math}.
+Much of this Section is devoted to a technical reanalysis of the generalized Zeno, strong damping, and related effects \cite{burgarth_generalized_2019, mobus_quantum_2019, burgarth_quantum_2020}.
+Our estimates are based on cp-order inequalities and seek comparability with CMLSI and $\lambda$-decay.
+The bounds derived herein are nonetheless in terms of norms.
 These bounds are in principle very general, requiring only sub-multiplicativity of $\| \cdot \|_{\A \rightarrow \B}$ in addition to its being a norm.
 A restriction, however, is that many of the results must assume contractivity of most or all maps involved.
 The diamond norm is especially convenient in this sense, as channels automatically satisfy this assumption.
-The diamond norm is however only clearly usable in algebras with a finite trace, which extends it to some but not all infinite-dimensional settings.
-In principle, one could apply results herein using the Kosaki norms \cite{kosaki_applications_1984} in all von Neumann algebras, but more care would be needed to ensure contractivity of involved maps and in some cases boundedness and analyticity.
-Since the purpose of this paper is however to understand the relationship between the Zeno effect and mostly finite-dimensional semigroup theory, we will not be too concerned with technical barriers in non-tracial settings.
-For infinite-dimensional versions of the generalized Zeno effect, see \cite{becker_quantum_2021, mobus_optimal_2021}.
+Though many of the techniques do not require finite dimension, we assume that the diamond norm is well-defined and bounded for the superoperators considered herein.

 To simplify notation, let

 for any scalar $a > 0$, $k \in \NN$. \begin{rem} For any $a > 0$ such that $\exp(a)$ equals its Taylor series,

 \end{rem} \begin{lemma} Let $\L$, and $\E$ be respectively a Lindbladian and a map on the same von Neumann algebra.
 Let $\A$ be a normed input subspace that is preserved by $\L$, and $\B$ be the normed output space of $\E$.
 Then for any $t \in \RR$